Col. Curtis Brown, Director

-- Enforces boating and waterways laws and promotes educational activities to enhance boating safety for 4 million residents and visitors - an economic value of more than $16.8 billion.
+- Enforces boating and waterways laws and promotes educational activities to enhance boating safety for residents and visitors.

 - Enhances boating safety and waterway experiences through maintenance and repair of 200 boat ramps, construction of new boat ramps and placement and maintenance of waterway markers.

 - Provides for public safety and the well-being of animals at captive wildlife facilities throughout the state.

 - Protects the public in rural, semi-wilderness, wilderness and offshore areas where no other law enforcement agencies routinely patrol.

 - Prevents the illegal shipping of protected and regulated wildlife into Florida and supports domestic and homeland security initiatives in Florida’s ports.